Intellectual property protection of video games

 The protection of intellectual property (IP) of video games through copyright, patents, and trademarks, shares similar issues with the copyrightability of software as a relatively new area of IP law.
 The video game industry itself is built on the nature of reusing game concepts from prior games to create new gameplay styles but bounded by illegally direct cloning of existing games, and has made defining intellectual property protections difficult since it is not a fixed medium.

-Issues related to intellectual property protection in video games
+Overview

 Game creation

-There are multiple aspects about video game creation that have led to different components of the software being copyrighted separately; some cannot be copyrighted at all because of their existence in the public domain or Creative Commons.
+Aspects of video game creation includes the use of multiple software, each of which may be copyrighted separately from others.
+Open source softwares can also be released under different licenses, and in some occasions, having individual components copyrighted separately.
+Some software cannot be copyrighted at all because of their existence in the public domain or Creative Commons.

-Jia Wang, deputy director of the Technology Service Center at Tencent’s office in Palo Alto, California, USA, recently told WIPO Magazine that "a game is both a creative and a technical product and IP protects both aspects.
-There's a lot of IP involved in the games we develop, from the technical mechanisms that enable and enrich the user's experience to the storyline and the heroes we create."

 Common assets

 There is a plethora of websites which allow creators to 'borrow' assets to implement in-game.
 The model of granting access and permission to use these assets differs across websites and may range from an upfront payment to a portion of profits (if the assets are used commercially).
 This is not an issue with large video game publishers (such as EA, Activision, or Sony), but when these self-contained companies create large and detailed worlds, most of the assets they create end up being used only once.
 This limits the public pool of resources/assets.
 Assets will often have to be recreated in order to create a new game (or sequel by another company or creator), which is a common complaint of game developers, as it usually costs large amounts of money to create commercially viable assets and makes it difficult for smaller developers to produce games.